NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 > The list of Oh-My-ZSH plugins can be found [HERE](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins)

-To enable plugins you need to append to a line in your `~/.zshrc` file, scroll down until you find section.
-You will see that `git` is already enabled:
+To enable plugins you need to append to a line in your `~/.zshrc` file, scroll down until you find the plugin section.
+You will see that `git` is already enabled by default:

+> Checkout my Git/GitHub article [HERE](https://github.com/NetDevNotes/How-To-Github)
 ```
 # Which plugins would you like to load?
 # Standard plugins can be found in ~/.oh-my-zsh/plugins/*